typeworld/typeworld/documentation.md

 ## Security Levels

 Securing your subscription could involve three different levels of security, of which only two are intended for protected fonts.
-Of those two, different security levels can be achieved through different implementation effort be the publisher.
+Of those two, different security levels can be achieved through different implementation effort by the publisher.

 ### Level 0: No access restriction

 At the very bottom of security levels there is no access restriction to a subscription and its fonts.

 URL *Format A* or *Format B* are used here.
-Anyone can access these fonts and its primary use would be free font subscriptions.
+Anyone can access these fonts and its primary use would be free fonts.

 ### Level 1: Secret Key

 As soon as a subscription contains a single protected font, the app will require to be linked to a Type.World user account so that the subscription can be recorded in that user account.

-When the API Endpoint receives a request for either `installableFonts` or `installFont` or `uninstallFont` commands, it should check with the central Type.World server API ([`verifyCredentials` command](https://type.world/developer/api#verifyCredentials)) whether that user account is linked to at least one app instance, or in other words, whether this app instance is linked to a user account.
+When the API Endpoint receives a request for either `installableFonts` or `installFonts` or `uninstallFonts` commands, it should check with the central Type.World server API ([`verifyCredentials` command](https://type.world/developer/api#verifyCredentials)) whether that user account is linked to at least one app instance, or rather, whether the request origin’s app instance is linked to a user account.
 For the verification API call, the publisher hands the `anonymousTypeWorldUserID` and `anonymousAppID` parameters that it received by the app over to the central server.

 **Downsides:**

 The security of this approach is limited by the operating system’s keychain security and by links being transmitted by non-encypted means, such as in emails.
-A user could unintentionally grant access to a secret key request by third party code.
+A user could unintentionally grant access to a secret key request by third party code in the operating system.
 It is the operating system’s responsibility to prevent this from happening and/or notifying the user sufficiently.
 But a user also needs to pay sufficient attention.
 The same is true for all other passwords stored in the keychains and is the normal scenario for storing passwords.

 **Benefits:**